EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-2.md

    ./scripts/1-init-data.sh
    ```

-   This is a custom script written for this quickstart to help start KurrentDB in Docker.
+   This is a custom script for this quickstart to help start KurrentDB in Docker.

-2. You will see the below message printed in the terminal:
+2. You will see the following message printed in the terminal:

    ```
    🚀 KurrentDB Server has started!! 🚀